I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiasgetimageinformation.md

 <p>On success, the function returns S_OK.
 If the function fails, it returns a standard COM error or one of the WIA_ERROR_XXX errors (described in the Microsoft Windows SDK documentation).</p>

 ## -remarks
-<p>This function uses a <a href="https://msdn.microsoft.com/library/windows/hardware/ff545250">MINIDRV_TRANSFER_CONTEXT</a> structure to calculate item image and item header sizes.
+<p>This function uses a <a href="..\wiamindr_lh\ns-wiamindr-lh--minidrv-transfer-context.md">MINIDRV_TRANSFER_CONTEXT</a> structure to calculate item image and item header sizes.
 In addition, it can optionally fill in an image header if the image format requires a data header.
 The header will be copied to the buffer if the <b>pTransferBuffer</b> member of the MINIDRV_TRANSFER_CONTEXT structure is not <b>NULL</b>.
 When using image formats (such as JPEG) that do not have a header, the header size in the <b>lHeaderSize</b> member of the MINIDRV_TRANSFER_CONTEXT structure is reported as zero.</p>

-<p>For image formats where the actual final size of the image is not known until after data acquisition, as with multipage TIFF and compressed formats, the <b>lItemSize</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545250">MINIDRV_TRANSFER_CONTEXT</a> structure is reported as zero.
-The <b>lImageSize</b> member is reported as the size, in bytes, of the uncompressed image in a single page. </p>

-<p>If WIAS_INIT_CONTEXT is specified in the <i>lFlags</i> parameter, the MINIDRV_TRANSFER_CONTEXT structure pointed to by the <i>pmdtc</i> parameter is filled in with information derived from the item's image properties.
-This flag should be used when a minidriver has allocated a new context.</p>

-<p>This function uses a <a href="https://msdn.microsoft.com/library/windows/hardware/ff545250">MINIDRV_TRANSFER_CONTEXT</a> structure to calculate item image and item header sizes.
-In addition, it can optionally fill in an image header if the image format requires a data header.
-The header will be copied to the buffer if the <b>pTransferBuffer</b> member of the MINIDRV_TRANSFER_CONTEXT structure is not <b>NULL</b>.
-When using image formats (such as JPEG) that do not have a header, the header size in the <b>lHeaderSize</b> member of the MINIDRV_TRANSFER_CONTEXT structure is reported as zero.</p>

-<p>For image formats where the actual final size of the image is not known until after data acquisition, as with multipage TIFF and compressed formats, the <b>lItemSize</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff545250">MINIDRV_TRANSFER_CONTEXT</a> structure is reported as zero.
+<p>For image formats where the actual final size of the image is not known until after data acquisition, as with multipage TIFF and compressed formats, the <b>lItemSize</b> member of the <a href="..\wiamindr_lh\ns-wiamindr-lh--minidrv-transfer-context.md">MINIDRV_TRANSFER_CONTEXT</a> structure is reported as zero.
 The <b>lImageSize</b> member is reported as the size, in bytes, of the uncompressed image in a single page. </p>

 <p>If WIAS_INIT_CONTEXT is specified in the <i>lFlags</i> parameter, the MINIDRV_TRANSFER_CONTEXT structure pointed to by the <i>pmdtc</i> parameter is filled in with information derived from the item's image properties.
 This flag should be used when a minidriver has allocated a new context.</p>